Wb-az/covid-19-classification/README.md

 especially the use of deep artificial neural networks.
 In this work we evaluated the performance of five deep learning architectures to classify COVID-19 in a multi-class setup by using.

-We build an experimental setup with the following neuralnetworks:
+We build an experimental setup with the following deep neural networks architectures:

 * CaiT-24-XXS-224 (Class Attention in image Transformers)
 * DenseNet-121